SatoshiumAI/satoshium-us/beacon/records/README.md

 Reference does not transfer authority.

-Register inclusion does not independently establish truth, Certification, Registry standing, Integrity, or Trust.
+Records inclusion does not independently establish truth, Certification, Registry standing, Integrity, or Trust.

-Register summaries must remain consistent with canonical Discovery Signals.
+Record summaries must remain consistent with canonical Discovery Signals.

-Register presentation errors and canonical object errors are distinct.
+Records presentation errors and canonical object errors are distinct.

-The initial production Register is intentionally empty.
+The initial production Records page is intentionally empty.
 ```

 ---